oompas/open-lms/README.md

 ---

-For more information or questions not answered by our respository resources, please get in touch with anyone from the core team through LinkedIn.
+For more information or to ask questions not answered by our respository resources, please get in touch with anyone from the core team through LinkedIn.